MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadaptercx-receive-side-scaling-rss-.md

 ## Enabling and disabling RSS

 After you set RSS capabilities in the *[EvtNetAdapterSetCapabilities](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_set_capabilities)* callback function, the system will continue with the power-up sequence for your driver.
-Once the final step of creating datapath queues has finished, NetAdapterCx starts invoking your driver's RSS callbacks.
+NetAdapterCx starts invoking your driver's RSS callbacks once the final step of creating datapath queues has finished.
 At this point, RSS can be enabled and disabled as needed by the system.

+> [!IMPORTANT]
+> You should **not** clear or reset your indirection table when enabling or disabling RSS.
+The framework will set the your initial indirection table state.

+### Enabling RSS

-To enable RSS, NetAdapterCx invokes your driver's *[EvtNetAdapterReceiveScalingEnable](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netreceivescaling/nc-netreceivescaling-evt_net_adapter_receive_scaling_enable)* callback.
+NetAdapterCx enables RSS by invoking your driver's *[EvtNetAdapterReceiveScalingEnable](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netreceivescaling/nc-netreceivescaling-evt_net_adapter_receive_scaling_enable)* callback.
 In the context of this callback, you typically get any information you need to turn RSS on, then enable control bits in your hardware.
 You can call these helper methods to get required information:

 - [NetAdapterGetReceiveScalingProtocoltypes](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netreceivescaling/nf-netreceivescaling-netadaptergetreceivescalingprotocoltypes)
 - [NetAdapterGetReceiveScalingHashType](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netreceivescaling/nf-netreceivescaling-netadaptergetreceivescalinghashtype)